Chaumont House

 The Chaumont House is a historic house located in Chaumont, Jefferson County, New York.

-Description and ghistory
+Description and history

 It was built between 1806 and 1820, and consists of a 2 1/2-story, five-by-three-bay Federal style main block of limestone, with a 1 1/2-story three-by-two-bay lateral wood-frame wing.
 Also on the property are a contributing carriage house and garage.

 It was listed on the National Register of Historic Places on September 6, 1990.